johanley/covid-19-canada/README.md

 It's important to note that the basic stats provided by jurisdictions *can change its schema at any time.*
 For example, a jurisdiction can stop reporting *presumptive* cases, because, for technical reasons, it no longer makes sense to keep that category.
-This can have ripple effects into the provided data files.
+This can have ripple effects into the provided data files, which can break code that parses them.

+The site has an *admin* interface, not visible to the public, for updating the database.

 # Implementation